 This plan covers your car maintenance cost up to 10,000 miles or one year, whichever comes first.
 The prepaid plan provider’s claim is one of the best warranty deals for its Mercedes car owners.
 You can save up to 30% on the maintenance cost in this plan.

 But don’t take their word for it.
 You might want to compare with other providers.
 Most auto dealers have been known to hike their charges on claims of high-quality maintenance services, which is not always true.

 What Does General Mercedes Maintenance Cost?

 Mercedes are engineered for durability.
 But like all cars, ensuring a strict maintenance routine is important.
 This will keep your machine in top-notch condition and lower the cost of repairs in the long run.
-Plus, who would want to keep their investment in pristine condition?
+Plus, who wouldn’t want to keep their investment in pristine condition?